agda/agda/doc/user-manual/language/reflection.rst

   {-# BUILTIN AGDATCMRETURN returnTC #-}
   {-# BUILTIN AGDATCMBIND   bindTC   #-}

 The ``TC`` monad provides an interface to the Agda type checker using the following primitive operations::

   postulate
     -- Unify two terms, potentially solving metavariables in the process. unify : Term → Term → TC ⊤

-    -- Create a fresh metavariable of the given type.
-The metavariable can -- depend on variables in the current context. newMeta : Type → TC Term

     -- Throw a type error.
 Can be caught by catchTC. typeError : ∀ {a} {A : Set a} → String → TC A